qgindi/netcoredbg/README.md

 - Linker > Input > Additional dependencies: for corguids.lib and linenoise.lib use $(OutDir).
 - netcoredbg only: Linker > Debugging > Database file: use $(OutDir).
 - Linker > All options > Additional options: clear.
-- If not lazy, everywhere use variables instead of raw paths.
+- If not lazy, everywhere use variables or relative paths instead of raw paths.
+Optional if the solution path will never change.
+If will change, VS will not find files; the easiest way to fix it - find-replace path in all files in the `build` dir; don't use VS for it; can use the "Search in files" tool of QM.
 - netcoredbg Post-Build event for x64 and ARM64:

 ```